Using vector charcoal and pencil brushes in Adobe Illustrator is a great way to give your work an authentic, handmade feel.

 When we released VectorSketch, a set of 40 charcoal and pencil brushes we got tons of emails asking us how we recommend using them.

 Of course, you can do whatever you want (and we've seen some designers create some amazing work).
-But we thought we'd share the top ways we use the brushes in our work here at RetroSupply.
+But we thought we'd share our favorite ways to use the brushes in our work here at RetroSupply.

 In this tutorial, you'll learn one standard method and a few unexpected ways to get great results with brushes in Adobe Illustrator.

 Do you sketch your work out on paper and then convert to vector?